 The Student View – Michelle Moran, Certificate in Teaching Strategies, National Learning Network, May 2014

 Never felt like I was alone – lots of supports especially with the online component.
-This is a great stepping stone for me to embark on the full BA in Applied Social Studies degree.
+This is a great stepping stone for me to embark on the full BA degree.

 The course is certified by QQI as a HET Level 7 Minor Award.
 Successful participants will be awarded a Certificate In Teaching Strategies for People with Disabilities.
 Successful graduates will hold 10 credits against the B.A. in Professional Social Care (Disability).